project-chip/connectedhomeip/scripts/tools/silabs/ota/README.md

 tool offers support for describing multiple TLV in the same JSON file.
 Please see the `examples/ota_max_entries_example.json` for a multi-app + SSBL example.
 Option `--json` must be used to specify the path to the JSON file.

-## Examples

-A set of examples can be found in `./examples`.
-Please run `create_ota_image.sh` to generate the examples:

--   Application image with default descriptor
--   Application image with specified descriptor
--   Factory data image
--   SSBL image
--   Application + SSBL + factory data image
--   Maximum number of entries image, using `ota_max_entries_example.json`.
-The examples uses 8 SSBL binaries because they have a small size and fit in external flash.

-The binaries from `./examples/binaries` should only be used only as an example.
-The user should provide their own binaries when generating the OTA image.